emilshkhlyv/metu-ceng-hws/CENG435 - Data Communications and Networking/THE2/Submitted/README.md

 # What did I learn after the study
 I learnt how to do socket programming in python3 and differences between UDP and TCP implementation.

-# How many dats did it take
+# How many days did it take
 I did this homework in nearly 1 day.
 6 hours for TCP part
 7 hours for UDP part.